The article that follows consists of personal opinion and is not necessarily the opinion of Cortes Radio, its board, employees or volunteers.

 Did Not Inform Any Named Individuals

-Jeffery and her fellow petitioners did not notify the Cortes residents and non profits their filing alleges gave Anderson money and “received gifts and grants in return.”
+Jeffery and her fellow petitioners did not notify the Cortes residents and non profits named in their filing that they were being accused of giving Anderson money and receiving “gifts and grants in return.”
 Were it not for the actions of a few community members, the named individuals might never have discovered that a Supreme Court filing cites them in passages like the following:

 “Garbage collection on Cortes Island is administered through an SRD contract which has never publicly been placed for bid.
 Morgan Tams does the garbage collection on Cortes Island and has personally contributed to the Go-Fund-Me Acct.”